SenseLogic/NANO/README.md

 A custom target quality list can also be specified after **@**.

-### Image names
+### File names

-The target image name format can be specified using the following letters :
+The target file name format can be specified using the following letters :

 *   **{l}** : source image label
 *   **{e}** : source image extension